-The landing gears were installed but with better spare wheels from other F-16 kits.
+The landing gears were installed but with much better spare wheels from other F-16 kits.
 (Search for the thin wheels, so not the thicker ones of later Block F-16's).

 The single piece kit canopy has a slight smoke sheen and looks good.
-Part of the frame was painted black.
-It was to be set closed.
-The tiny gaps were filled with white glue and painted when dried.
+Part of the inside frame was painted black.
+It was to be set closed and the tiny surrounding gaps were filled with white glue and painted when dried.

 The model now got prior to decalling a gloss coat to avoid "silvering".
-I airbrushed a thinned Johnson Future/ Pledge applied in a few coats but you can also use your oww preferred method off course.
+I airbrushed a thinned Johnson Future/ Pledge varnish applied in a few coats.
+Mask off the canopy when airbrushing the varnish.

 The AZTEC decals 72-028 were set onto

 the model.
 There appears not to be a lot of stencilling but there are a

 few very dark walkways.
 These decals are excellent.

 At all trailing edges fine static dischargers were added made from fishing wire (that were painted black).

 The model got a semi-gloss varnish end coat with the airbrush with my usual technique...
-The canopy was masked off when this was applied.
+The canopy was masked off when this was set closed in place.

 A nice F-16A model of TNI-AU was completed.
-(Another one will be made from an ESCI F-16B sporting the "Blue Spot" colour scheme in the future).
+(Another one will be made from an ESCI F-16B sporting the "Blue Spot" colour scheme, see below).

 [ 1,900,000 sq.km on thousands of island | Population > 270 million with some 700 languages | Capital: Jakarta | GDP US 4,000 per capita ]